kengraf/nadialin/website/docs/hunter_readme.md

 ### Red Team (attacking)
 A complete backdoor works on three levels: Access, Escalation, and Persistence.
 Given you have escalated access when your backdoor is loaded, your backdoor may have any one or more of these three levels.
-- __ACCESS: __ Typically but not limited to; SSH, HTTP, or Telnet to activate a command shell as a user.
+- __ACCESS__: Typically but not limited to; SSH, HTTP, or Telnet to activate a command shell as a user.
-- __ESCALATION: __ SUDO, SUID, or system configuration errors that allow an unprivileged user access to resources they should not have.
+- __ESCALATION__: SUDO, SUID, or system configuration errors that allow an unprivileged user access to resources they should not have.
-- __PERSISTANCE: __ This is what separates good from great backdoors.
+- __PERSISTANCE__: This is what separates good from great backdoors.
 Stealth may help delay detection, recovery may foil attempts at removal, triggers/delays maybe avoid initial security scans.

 ### Blue Team (defending)
-- __USER ACCESS: __ It is a crisis for any business when authorized users are denied access.
+- __USER ACCESS__: It is a crisis for any business when authorized users are denied access.
 The authorized users are defined by the event admin and liveness tests are sent to the VM to make sure authorized users have access.
 Interfering with their access is equivilent to the machine being down.
-- __IDENTIFY: __ Open ports, unknown processes, suspicious files/network behavior.
+- __IDENTIFY__: Open ports, unknown processes, suspicious files/network behavior.

 ### White Team (administration)
-- __MONITOR:  __ Network traffic, user access, file system changes, changes in processes.
+- __MONITOR__: Network traffic, user access, file system changes, changes in processes.
-- __HARDEN: __ Removal of unapproved; users, configurations, processes, and files.
+- __HARDEN__: Removal of unapproved; users, configurations, processes, and files.
-- __MAINTAIN: __ Limitations on user, network and network behavior.
+- __MAINTAIN__: Limitations on user, network and network behavior.